 Upon finishing Seminary in the States, Martin became a missionary to Spain, where he served as a church planter and itinerant preacher.
-After returning to the States for some years, he and his family have once again returned as missionaries to Spain in order for Martin to help train church leaders in a congregation in Malaga, as he also helps pastor the church and promote evangelistic efforts.
+After several years in Spain, Martin returned to the United States to pastor in Texarkana.
+Now, he and his family have returned as missionaries to Spain in order to pastor, evangelize, and train church leaders in a congregation in Malaga.

 Testimony of Conversion

-I was raised in a religious but non-evangelical home where I was exposed to the Bible from an early age, but had no clear instruction concerning the Gospel of Christ.
-I cannot remember hearing a clear presentation of the Gospel during my childhood years, even though I frequently attended church services at the United Methodist church in our neighborhood with my parents and my only sibling, an older brother.
-My parents were, humanly speaking, "good" people who gave me love and affection and taught me many valuable lessons for life; but I cannot say that they truly understood or believed the biblical Gospel.
-My mother once told me, for example, that she believed the Gospel was summed up in the words, "Love your neighbor as yourself," but of course, that is to confuse the law of God with the Gospel of Christ.
+I was raised in a religious but non-evangelical home where I was exposed to the Bible from an early age, but I had no clear instruction concerning the gospel of Christ.
+I cannot remember hearing a clear presentation of the gospel during my childhood years even though I frequently attended church services at the United Methodist church in our neighborhood with my parents and my only sibling, an older brother.
+My parents were, humanly speaking, "good" people who gave me love and affection and taught me many valuable lessons for life, but I cannot say that they truly understood or believed the gospel.
+My mother once told me that she believed the gospel was summed up in the words, "Love your neighbor as yourself," but of course, that is to confuse the law of God with the gospel of Christ.
 Such a moralistic message leaves sinners without a knowledge of their true spiritual plight or the provision God has made for the redemption of lost sinners through the sacrifice of His Son on Calvary.

 I believe that it was during my high school years that I came to a saving knowledge of Christ.
-In high school, I made some Baptist friends who invited me to a Friday night meeting of the Campus Crusade for Christ organization, which had several workers visiting our high school campus and interacting with students.
-I was fifteen at the time.
+When I was fifteen years old, I made some Baptist friends who invited me to a Friday night meeting of the Campus Crusade for Christ organization.
 I began to attend meetings regularly each Friday night, and that led to my involvement in a small group Bible study, where I began to read the Scriptures in earnest.
-My involvement with Campus Crusade led me to see very clearly from the Scriptures that Jesus Christ was not simply a great religious teacher, but the eternal Creator who gave me my very being, and who became incarnate to purchase salvation for lost sinners on the cross.
-I learned about the "Great Trade-off" that took place at Calvary, when Christ took upon Himself the guilt and penalty of sinners, so that His own personal righteousness might be "put to the account of" all those who believe.
-These were teachings I had never heard before, because the Methodist churches I had attended as a child were quite liberal theologically, and rarely, if ever, mentioned the atoning death of Jesus, His sinless life, redemption through his blood, the need for a new birth, the lost condition of sinful mankind, the certainty of coming judgment, and the need for sinners to repentant and believe in Christ for salvation.
+My involvement with Campus Crusade led me to see very clearly from the Scriptures that Jesus Christ was not simply a great religious teacher, but the eternal Creator who gave me my very being and who became incarnate to purchase salvation for lost sinners on the cross.
+I learned about the "Great Trade-off" that took place at Calvary, when Christ took upon Himself the guilt and penalty of sinners so that His own personal righteousness might be "put to the account of" all those who believe.
+These were teachings that I had never heard before because the Methodist churches I had attended as a child were quite liberal theologically, and rarely, if ever, mentioned the atoning death of Jesus, His sinless life, redemption through His blood, the need for a new birth, the lost condition of sinful mankind, the certainty of coming judgment, or the need for sinners to repentant and believe in Christ for salvation.

-One passage God used to open my eyes to the grace of the Gospel was the passage in which Jesus pronounced the sinful woman who washed his feet with her tears and wiped them with her hair forgiven.
+One passage God used to open my eyes to the grace of the gospel was the passage in which Jesus pronounced the sinful woman who washed His feet with her tears and wiped them with her hair forgiven.
 The words, "Your faith has saved you.
-Go in peace," were used by God to assure me that faith was the sole instrument by which we receive the forgiveness of our sins and enjoy peace with God.
+Go in peace," were used by God to assure me that faith was the sole instrument by which we receive the forgiveness for our sins and enjoy peace with God.
 I realized that if Jesus could forgive that sinful woman simply through her looking to Him in faith for salvation, He could save me in the same way from all my sins and guilt.
-By the grace of God, I was enabled to look to Christ and cast the weight of my sin-weary soul on Him, and the peace of God and the joy of salvation flooded my soul.
+By the grace of God, I was enabled to look to Christ and cast the weight of my sin-weary soul on Him.
+Then, the peace of God and the joy of salvation flooded my soul.